slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/3-PhD-Faculty-Malpractices.md

 ### Immigration

-Our yard gate in Samarkand was 33 Uzbekistan St., which today we are told by a friend who visited it that it's 27 Uzbekistan St., and by the looks of her photos (according to my mom), the neighborhood is completely, absolutely different from when we lived there.
+Our yard gate in Samarkand was 33 Uzbekistan St., which today we are told by a friend who visited it that it's 27 Uzbekistan St., and by the [looks of her photos](add the photos) (according to my mom), the neighborhood is completely, absolutely different from when we lived there. <!--(Again, also true.
+Possibly thematic relevance).-->

 We flew to NYC for one night, immigrating officially as Jewish refugees, half a year since the embassy interview, then to Rochester, New York after that night.
 I was 3 and two thirds, and had cried, perhaps foretellingly, on the plane from Uzbekistan.
 My name, was legally mistranslated to "Semen," later nicknamed by my kindergarten teacher "Sem."
 My mom (whose name was translated "Nellya") found a low-paying piano teaching job, and hoped to earn more money, so she got another degree, an associate's degree, at Monroe Community College, in Computer Information Systems, again [graduating with distinction](https://raw.githubusercontent.com/alder-tree/Assets/refs/heads/main/BrokenWisdoms/Diploma.jpeg).
 She ended up working multiple jobs, one as a piano teacher giving individual lessons for a piano studio, and another as a part-time computer tutor at the community college where she received her associate's degree in two different labs.
 My mom's students loved her in America, too.
 My mom taught me how to program when I took my first-ever computer science class, at the University of Rochester, since the professor wasn't good.
 In fact, he was really bad.
 She taught me, through quick intuition, object-oriented programming, and helped me with projects and labs in Java.